 The site on which the school is now situated was the original Yallingup State Primary School.
 The current playgroup room was the original schoolhouse and has been declared a heritage building.

 The school currently has a student population of 117 children.
-Three playgroups are offered in our Carbunup campus.
-We operate two Kindergartens, a mixed K4/5 (kindergarten for 4 and 5 year old's) and a straight K6 (kindergarten for 6 year old's).
+Four playgroups are offered in our Carbunup River campus.
+We operate two Kindergartens, a mixed K4/5/6 (kindergarten for 4, 5 and 6 year old's) and a K6 (kindergarten for 6 year old's).
 Primary classes consist of: Class 1, Class 2, Class 3, Class 4, Class 5 and Class 6

 ‘Our highest endeavour must be to develop free human beings, who are able of themselves to impart purpose and direction to their lives.’